|

 A notice of appeal and any statement required by Penal Code section

-or the making of the order being appealed.
-Except as provided in
+judgment or the making of the order being appealed.
+Except as provided

-rule CRC 8.66, no court may extend the time to file a notice of
+in rule CRC 8.66, no court may extend the time to file a notice

 Juvenile:

-the Juvenile Clerk's Office.
-The document will be received and forwarded
+to the Juvenile Clerk's Office.
+The document will be received and

-to the Superior Court Appeals Division.
-To appeal from an order
+forwarded to the Superior Court Appeals Division.
+To appeal from

-or judgment, you must file written notice of appeal within 60 days
+an order or judgment, you must file written notice of appeal within

-after rendition of the judgment or making of the order or, in matters
+60 days after rendition of the judgment or making of the order

-heard by a referee, within 60 days after the order of the referee
+or, in matters heard by a referee, within 60 days after the order

 If you wish to preserve your right to appeal the court's decision